Moths of North Carolina

 Distribution in North Carolina

 Distribution: Oiketicus abbotii is found in the southeastern US from North Carolina south to Florida, and westward along the Gulf Coast states to eastern Texas.
-As of 2020, we have two historical records from the eastern Piedmont and Coastal Plain.
-Most if not all of the records in iNaturalist and other citizen science sites of bagworms are likely those of Thyridopteryx ephemeraeformis.
+As of 2024, all of our records are from counties along the coast.

 County Map: Clicking on a county returns the records for the species in that county.